Mechanical Damage

 2. Parabolic geometry

-App R approximates the dent shell-surface as parabolic in both axial and circumferential directions.
-Given dent depth d, axial length L, and circ length C, the radii of curvature at the deepest point are:
+App R approximates the dent shell-surface as parabolic in both the circumferential and axial directions.
+Given dent depth d, axial length L, and circ width C, the original pipe radius and the radii of curvature at the deepest point are:

 Three strain components contribute: